every great artistic man

-The prompt this time is Noe Valley, by Matthew Rackham Barnes.
-Deadline is November 29, 2019.
+The prompt this time is Salome, by Henri Regnault.
+Deadline is December 13, 2019.

 1. Use this visual art prompt as a springboard for your writing.
 It can be a poem or short prose (fiction or nonfiction.)
 You can research the artwork or artist and use your discoveries to fuel your writing, or you can let the image alone provoke your imagination.

 2. Write as many poems and stories as you like.
 Send only your best works or final draft, not everything.
 (Please note, experimental formats are difficult to publish online.
 We will consider them but they present technical difficulties with web software that may not be easily resolved.)
 Please copy and paste your submission into the body of the email, even if you include an attachment such as Word or PDF.

 3. Have fun.

 Send your work to email@example.com.
 Challenge submissions sent to the other inboxes will most likely be lost as those are read in chronological order of receipt, weeks or longer behind, and are not seen at all by guest editors.
 They will be discarded.
 Sorry.

 5.Include HENRI REGNAULT WRITING CHALLENGE in the subject line in all caps please.